 The rookies' long day of travel ended with a meeting, dinner and later, lights out at the hotel.

 This morning as I grabbed breakfast in the team cafeteria, the environment reminded me of sports camps during both high school and college, where guys from all over the country would be meeting, some for the first time, others having competed against each other at some point in their careers, each with playbook in hand, hoping to soon call KC home.

 The players walked through the cafeteria line, where they had everything to pick from, including bacon, sausage, turkey sausage, pancakes, waffles, fruit, made-to-order omelets, oatmeal, grits and plenty of fluids.
 Moms need not worry; your sons are well fed and hydrated at One Arrowhead Drive.

-As the players enjoyed their food, while studying their playbooks and chatting with other fellow rookies, the conversations were fairly similar per table.
-"What's your name?
+As the players enjoyed their food, while studying their playbooks and chatting with other fellow rookies, the conversations were fairly similar per table, including, "What's your name?
 Where are you from?
 Where'd you play?" were among the most-popular questions.

 What's ahead for the rookies are three days of minicamp practices, offering a platform where the guys will attempt to make a name for themselves.
 Before you know it, Monday will be here and the veteran players return for phase three of the team's offseason program.

 10 intriguing stories I'm looking forward to seeing this weekend:

 * I want to gauge

 * Everybody is wondering how RB Knile Davis will look, perform and feel during the three-day camp, hoping his NFL Scouting Combine performance (4.37-sec 40-yard dash) and his 2010 season, including his 1,322 rushing yards, are just signs of great things to come in KC.

 * I want to see what immediate impact LB